MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Results

-To test our hypothesis, we compared the RM+EC condition with RM+EC (2 robots) (Figure~\ref{fig7}).
+To test our hypothesis, we compared the EC condition with EC (2 robots) (Figure~\ref{fig7}).
 Levene’s test indicated no significant difference in variances ($F(1, 104) = 0.008, p = 0.929$).
 An independent-samples $t$-test assuming equal variances revealed no significant difference between the two conditions, $t(104) = -1.173, p = 0.244$.
 The 95\% confidence interval was [-0.441, 0.113], indicating that the mean difference between the two conditions was not statistically significant.
-These results do not support our hypothesis that presenting two robots simultaneously would increase perceived animacy compared with a single robot.
+These results do not support the hypothesis that presenting two robots simultaneously increases perceived animacy compared with a single robot.